IW-GAE: Importance Weighted Group Accuracy Estimation for Improved Calibration and Model Selection in Unsupervised Domain Adaptation: Accurate Group Accuracy Estimation via IW-GAE

-Our idea for accurately estimating the ``target'' group accuracy with IW estimator $\tilde{w}$ is to define two estimators for the ``source'' group accuracy defined in \eqref{eq:source_acc_estim}, with one estimator dependent on a target accuracy estimate, and to encourage the two estimators to agree with each other.
-This approach can be validated because \textit{the target accuracy estimation error of $\tilde{w}$ can be upper bounded by its source accuracy estimation error} (see Appendix \ref{appx:terms_analy} for empirical analyses); that is,
+Our idea for accurately estimating the ``target'' group accuracy with IW estimator $\tilde{w}$ is to define two estimators for the ``source'' group accuracy defined in \eqref{eq:source_acc_estim}, with one estimator dependent on $\tilde{w}$, and to encourage the two estimators to agree with each other.
+This approach can be validated because the target accuracy estimation error of $\tilde{w}$ can be upper bounded by its source accuracy estimation error; that is,